erkyrath/lectrote/README.md

 You can also use this package to construct a "bound game" -- an app which plays a single built-in game.
 This is a package containing Chromium, the interpreter, your game file, and perhaps some additional configuration.
 You can distribute this as a standalone game application; it's bulky but it lets people play your game.

+Linux note: Depending on your Linux configuration and how you install this package, you may have to add the `--no-sandbox` option when launching Lectrote.

 ## Glulx (Inform 7) support

 Because this relies on the [Quixe][] interpreter, sound is not supported.
 It's also not as fast as a native interpreter.